July 31, 2013

 There are tags to suit every owner's taste.
 The easiest way to get a tag is to make it yourself at a local pet store.
 Many pet supply stores have engraving machines that let you choose the size, shape, and color of the tag as well as the contact information that you want engraved on it.
 This typically costs about $6, and the tags are finished in a couple of minutes.

-You can also find mail order tag forms at most veterinary clinics and animal shelters, or you can purchase tags on Humane Domain, our online store.
+You can also find mail-order tag forms at most veterinary clinics and animal shelters.
 Tags come in all sorts of shapes (circles, squares, houses, bones, etc.) and colors.
 Some even glow in the dark.
 You can also go the boutique route and order a tag from high-end stores.

 Of course, an ID tag's function is more important than how it looks.
 Still, you shouldn't try to save a little money by improvising—duct tape and magic marker don't last.